Processori7/llm/readme.md

 - Clearing the chat
 - The ability to use API mode - upon activation, a page opens, a link to it can be sent to others to use and use chat on the local network, a page with Swagger is also available
 - Read text aloud
 - Read text from files .txt, .docx, .xlsx, .xls, .csv, .odt, .doc and insert in input field
+- Reading parameters from an.env file (example below)
 # Usage
 1. Clone the repository:
 `git clone https://github.com/Processori7/llm.git `